thomaspatzke/EQUEL/README.md

 * Exposure of a big amount of ElasticSearch capabilities (compared to Kibana)
 * Extensible by plugin architecture
 * Extension of ElasticSearch capabilities by post processing modules
+* Linear query structure instead of nesting
 * "Everything fits in one line of an EESQL expression"
-* Easy integrated in own projects
+* Easy integration in own projects

+Note: EESQL is neither Splunk SPL nor SQL.
+It's not the idea to "emulate" on of both.

 ## EESQL Expressions